verbb/formie/docs/integrations/payments/gocardless.md

 Follow the below steps to connect to the GoCardless API.

 Formie uses GoCardless **Billing Request Flows** for hosted Direct Debit authorisation.
-After the customer authorises their bank details, Formie creates the one-off payment against the mandate and tracks status through webhooks and the status page.
+After the customer authorises their bank details, Formie creates a one-off payment or recurring subscription against the mandate and tracks status through webhooks and the status page.

 > Direct Debit payments are asynchronous.
 Customers are redirected back to your site while GoCardless collects the payment over the next few business days.
-Formie finalises the submission when GoCardless confirms the payment.
+One-off submissions finalise when GoCardless confirms the payment.
+Subscription submissions finalise once the GoCardless subscription is active.

 ## Setup